-[3D SESS.]
-PROVINCE LAWS.-1765-66.
-839 ACTS PASSED AT THE SESSION BEGUN AND HELD AT BOSTON, ON THE FIFTEENTH DAY OF JANUARY, A.D.
+ACTS PASSED AT THE SESSION BEGUN AND HELD AT BOSTON, ON THE FIFTEENTH DAY OF JANUARY, A.D.
 1766.
 CHAPTER 26.
-AN ACT FOR ERECTING THE NORTH PRECINCT IN THE TOWN OF WESTBOROUGH, IN THE COUNTY OF [WORCESTER"], I SEP[E][A]RATE DISTRICT BY THE NAME OF NORTHBOROUGH.
-Whereas the inhabitants of the north precinct in Westborough, in Preamble, the county of Worcester, labour u[$nder^$] many and great difficulties by reason of their not being a distinct and sep[e][a]rate district; Be it enacted by the Governor, Council and House of Representa-[SECT.
+AN ACT FOR ERECTING THE NORTH PRECINCT IN THE TOWN OF WESTBOROUGH, IN THE COUNTY OF [WORCESTER"], I SEP[E][4]RATE DISTRICT BY THE NAME OF NORTHBOROUGH.
+INTO A WHEREAS the inhabitants of the north precinct in Westborough, in Preamble, the county of Worcester, labour $u[nder^]$ many and great difficulties by reason of their not being a distinct and sep[e][a]rate district; therefore,-Be it enacted by the Governor, Council and House of Representatives, [SECT.
 1.]
-That the north precinct in Westborough, in the county of Worcester, according to its present known bounds, be and hereby is present the and district by the name of Northborough; and that the said district be and hereby is invested with all the privileges, powers and immunities that towns in this province, by law, do or may enjoy, that of sending a representative to the general assembly excepted; and that the inhabitants of the said district shall have full power, from time to the county of westborough in the choice of a review. time, to join, with the town of Westborough, in the choice of a repre-sentative or representatives, which representatives may be chosen in-differently from said town or district; and that the selectmen of the town of Westborough, as often as they shall call a meeting for the choice of a representative, shall give seasonable notice to the clerk of said district for the time being, of the time and place of said meeting, to the end that the said district may join them therein; and the clerk of said district shall set up, in some publick place in the said district, a notification thereof, accordingly; and the pay and allowance of said representative to be borne by said town and district.
-And be it further enacted,
+That the north precinct in Westborough, in the county Northborough of Worcester, according to its present known bounds, be and hereby is erected into a district by the name of Northborough ; and that the said district be and hereby is invested with all the privileges, powers and immunities that towns in this province, by law, do or may enjoy, that of sending a representative to the general assembly excepted ; and that the inhabitants of the said district shall have full power, from time the inhabitants of the said district shall have full power, from time to the toin with the town of Westborough in the choice of a route. time, to join, with the town of Westborough, in the choice of a repretown of Westborough, as often as they shall call a meeting for the choice of a representative, shall give scasonable notice to the clerk of said district for the time being, of the time and place of said meeting, to the end that the said district may join them therein; and the elerk of said district shall set up, in some publick place in the said district, a notification thereof, accordingly; and the pay and allowance of said representative to be borne by said town and district.
+And be it further enacted, [SECT.

-[Secr.
 2.]
-That the said district shall pay their proportion of all Topay a protown, county and province taxes already set on, or granted to be raised by, said town, as if this act had not been made.
+That the said district shall pay their proportion of all To pay a pro-town, county and province taxes already set on, or granted to be raised by, said town, as if this act had not been made.
+Provided, nevertheless.- [SECT.

-Provided, nevertheless.-

-[Seco.
 2.]
-That the inhabitants of the said district shall retain and Tobar right.
-[Secr.
+That the isolation of the said district shall rotain and Tabara tell [SECT.
 3.]
-That the inhabitants of the said district shall retain and to have right enjoy the same right and share to all the ministerial lands, and the improvements and profits thereof, as they would have had if this act had lands: not been made.
-Provided, also, And be it farther enacted,
+That the inhabitants of the said district shall retain and enjoy the same right and share to all the ministerial lands, and the im-provements and profits thereof, as they would have had if this act had hands: not been made.
+Provided, also, And be it further enacted, [SECT.

-[Sect.
 4.]
-That of all [the] monies, arms and ammunition, weights and measures, belonging to said town, the inhabitants of the said district shall have and enjoy a proportion thereof, equal to the proportion they paid of the charges of said town, according to their last town tax.
+That of all [the] monies, arms and ammunition, weights -and a propor-and measures, belonging to said town, the inhabitants of the said dis-trict shall have and enjoy a proportion thereof, equal to the proportion they paid of the charges of said town, according to their last town tax.
 Parchment mutilated.
 PROVINCE LAWS.-1765-66.
-[Chaps.
+[CHAPS.
 27, 28.]

-And be it further enacted, [Sect.
+840 And be it further enacted, [SECT.
 5.]
-That Francis Whipple, Esq^[c]., be and hereby is [e] [s] impowered to issue a warrant, directed to some principal inhabitant in said district, requiring him to warn the inhabitants of the said district, qualified, by law, to vote in town affairs, to meet at such time and place as shall be therein set forth, to choose all such officers as shall be necessary to manage the affairs of said district.
-[Passed January 24, 1766.]
+That Francis Whipple, Esq^[5]., be and hereby is [e][4]mpowered to issue a warrant, directed to some principal in-habitant in said district, requiring him to warn the inhabitants of the said district, qualified, by law, to vote in town affairs, to meet at such time and place as shall be therein set forth, to choose all such officers as shall be necessary to manage the affairs of said district.
+Parsed as shall be necessary to manage the affairs of said district.
+[Passed January 24, 1766.